Dopethrone: Reception

 Dopethrone received positive reviews from CMJ New Music Monthly, Exclaim!, AllMusic, and The Chicago Sun-Times.
 Palmerston of Exclaim! and Eduardo Rivadavia of AllMusic found the album was so strong and high-quality that it had set a standard of the genre.
 Other reviewers felt the album had an over-the-top nature in terms of vocals and music.
 DeRogatis said audiences might approach the album as being close to a Spinal Tap-like parody but felt that it did not negate the group from being "one of the most intense rock bands pounding the boards anywhere in this new millennium."
-George Smith of the Village Voice also commented on the music, referring to it as a doom metal equivalent of the German beer Reinheitsgebot, declaring it "bitter and sulfuric to the point of unpalatability, but against which everything else seems watery."
+George Smith of the Village Voice also commented on the music, referring to it as a doom metal equivalent of the German beer brewing process Reinheitsgebot, declaring it "bitter and sulfuric to the point of unpalatability, but against which everything else seems watery."
 In a more mixed review from Kerrang!, Mörat stated that although Dopethrone was "an aural landslide", there were "times when all [its] psychedelic sludgery drags on like a new ice age."

 Oborn initially said that he had not wanted to listen to the album for a long time and that he was unaware of how the album was received by critics or fans until he began touring to promote it.
 Bagshaw commented on the album in 2007, saying that he did not care what others felt about the album.
 Oborn commented in 2011 that he looked fondly on the album, calling Come My Fanatics… (1997), Supercoven (1998), and Dopethrone "the trilogy of terror", and saying that by the time they got to Dopethrone, that he knew what the group needed.
 Anthony Bartkewicz of Decibel, in commenting on the album's legacy, said that it established doom metal formally as a lifestyle.